John-Qu/notes-of-TDD-with-Python/Notes/c) Prerequisities.md

 > Sometimes, a basic text editor and a command line are all you have —​when you’re working on a server, for example—​so it’s always worth learning how to use the basic tools first and understanding how they work.

 I don't need to work on the server?
 Yes.
 So let me use my PyCharm.

+## Why not Anaconda?

+### What Anaconda is good at?

+> It’s particularly popular on Windows and for scientific computing, where it can be hard to get some of the compiled libraries to install.

+### Why not use it in web programming?

+In the world of web programming it’s much less necessary, so I recommend you do not use Anaconda for this book.

+### Why not use it in this tutorial?

+Apart from anything else I don’t know enough about it to help you debug any problems with it if they occur!

+---
+2018-07-27 18:28:35